-Dyslexic pupils may, where appropriate, follow a tailored made curriculum taking external exams; on subjects that give them a greater opportunity for success.
+Dyslexic pupils may, where appropriate, follow a tailored curriculum taking external exams; on subjects that give them a greater opportunity for success.

 All pupils are assessed on entry to the school and suitable interventions and programmes mapped out.
-For those pupils who develop difficulties whilst at the school, they will be part of the intervention programmes link to progression maps.
+For those pupils who develop difficulties whilst at the school, they will be part of the intervention programmes linked to the school wide progression skills map.

 All pupils who qualify have full assessments for access testing and arrangements for all external exams applied for.
-The school is able to facilitate these by drawing on the skills within the Trust's secondary mainstream school.
+The assistant head is responsible for overseeing all access arrangements and examinations and can draw on additional expertise and support within the Trust if required.